Estimated reading time: 3 minutes

 Wire Fraud Warning

+We want to give you a direct warning about wire fraud.
 If you receive an email requesting that you send money in connection with your closing, even if it’s from a familiar source, STOP.
 Call your real estate or settlement agent to discuss.
 Do NOT use phone numbers or links in the email.

-Wire Fraud Video
+VIDEO: Learn About Wire Fraud

 Call Before Wiring Funds

 Call us at a number you know is accurate to verify the instructions before sending your funds.
 DO NOT use the phone number in an email- even if you think the email is from us.
+This is a vital part of our warning about wire fraud!

 Be wary of any email or phone call asking for money, stating it is urgent or using a threatening manner to get you to wire funds.
 DO NOT trust an email or phone call that updates, changes or is “re-sending” wire instructions.
 Please do not hesitate to contact us at an accurate phone number and verify before sending funds.